 False.
 This is unfortunately not true.
 Asthma is for life.
 Even after a long pause, asthma can return without a warning.
 You might not experience symptoms for 20 years, then catch a bad flu at age 40 and bam your asthma is back!

 But it’s not all bad news.
 According to the Melbourne Asthma study spanned 50 years, starting with participants at age seven and following them through their lives, at given check points, some participants were experiencing symptoms but at later points they were not.
-Based on this study, it’s fair to say that most of sufferers will be doing nicely throughout their adult life experiencing only occasional outbreaks.
+Based on this study, it’s fair to say that most of sufferers will be doing nicely throughout their adult life experiencing only occasional symptoms.

 False.
 This remains one of the all-time childhood asthma myths, despite evidence from studies showing that inhaled corticosteroids used in treating asthma do not prevent children from reaching their normal adult height.